infographic

-Before starting a Cost Estimation for a technical project, it is important to have the knowledge of both the content and the circumstances of the project.
-One should be aware of the specific details during project execution along with an overview of the required equipment and labour activities.
+Before starting a cost estimation for a technical project, it is important to have the knowledge of both the content and the circumstances of the project.
+One should be aware of the specific details during project execution along with an overview of the required equipment and labor activities.
+Cost and labor data are based on certain standards, whereas the location can be different than the standards.
+Therefore, we apply location factors to account for that.

-You need to define the differences between the two projects since the scope of the two projects is never the same.
+You need to define the differences between projects since the scope of two projects never is the same.
 Even if it were to be the same, there is no assurance that all costs have been covered.
 Additionally, if there is a difference in time, then you need to apply indexation.

 Always keep an eye on site characteristics that include properties such as landscape morphology, on- or offshore site, the accessibility of the site, and the availability of utilities such as electricity.